 It all began when t-shirts evolved from 19th-century undergarments.
-The one-piece “union suit” that many men wore beneath their clothing were cut into separate top and bottom garments.
+The one-piece “union suit” that many men wore beneath their clothing was cut into separate top and bottom garments.
 The tops were long enough to tuck under the waistband of the bottoms.
 With or without buttons, these odd outfits were favored by miners, stevedores, and other workers as a convenient way to dress for hot days or hard work.

 The first t-shirt appeared between the 1898 Spanish–American War and 1913 when the U.S. Navy issued them to its sailors.
 Crew-necked or short-sleeved, the white cotton undershirts were worn under a uniform but were frequently worn as everyday clothing by sailors and Marines who served in tropical climates.
 They learned that when they took off their uniform jackets to work, they soiled only their undershirts, which fit well, were easy to clean, and cheap.
-More and more workers from farm hands and factory workers to bricklayers and fireman also began to wear them for similar reasons.
+More and more workers from farmhands and factory workers to bricklayers and firemen also began to wear them for similar reasons.

 Soon t-shirts became the apparel of choice for young boys and their tomboy sisters.
 Some girls even wore them to show how emancipated they were.
 Boys' t-shirts were made in various colors and patterns, an unintended consequence that made t-shirts more appealing to girls and women.
 By the 1920s. “t-shirt” entered American English and the name stuck.